Halloween Beginning Sounds Clip Cards

 Begin by introducing them to your preschoolers as a phonemic awareness activity, having your kiddos identify the picture, and then reviewing beginning letter names and sounds.

 After you finish this activity, give the child the cards and clothespins.
-Instruct them to pick one card at a time, name the object, and place the clothespin on top of the correct letter that represents the beginning sound.
+Instruct them to pick one card at a time, name the object, and place the clothespin on the correct letter representing the beginning sound.

 Extension Activities